 Half of millennials say they trust neither party to handle privacy, with 27 percent trusting Democrats and 17 percent saying the same of Republicans.
-The high lack of confidence in both parties is understandable, since both the current Democratic president and his Republican predecessor expanded government surveillance programs.
+The high lack of confidence in both parties 50% Trust neither Democrats nor Republicans on the issue of privacy is understandable, since both the current Democratic president and his Republican predecessor expanded government surveillance programs.
 Moreover, both political parties have staked nearly the same position on the issue, meaning those who disagree with the status quo lack a partisan alternative that represents their views.